Do Go On - 334 - Pan Am Flight 73

 Yeah.

-peasy sometimes it's braver to tell you people when you don't know something oh my god that's
+Sometimes it's braver to tell you people when you don't know something.

-i see a tiktok and, well, that must be true.
+I see a TikTok and I go, well, that must be true.

 And that must be the only way you can do things.